CarnegieHall/webarchiving/webarchivingprimer.md

 Do we want evidence that X site existed at this time, contained this information?
 Or do we want to capture the experience of using the site? ex.: sites that no longer function; how to capture the older, functioning site

+### What are significant properties of websites?

+What are the 'significant properties' or aspects of a website that need to be captured or maintained to appropriately represent what the site is?
+Does it matter if an aspect is missing in the captured/archived version?
+One way to assess this is to do a side-by-side comparison of the live site and capture.
+We can then ask ourselves if the site is "complete" based on what appears or doesn't appear in the capture.

+Some questions to consider when doing this comparison and thinking about signficant properties:
+- Are images missing?
+- Are media files not playing?
+- Are text or design elements missing or inaccurate because the CSS is not captured?
+- Is navigation required, and to what extent?
+What links are broken?

 ## Different types of captures

 ### Needs-based capture levels